 C. Special Damage (a.k.a.
-Consequential Damage) is damage that is caused by an injury, but which is not a necessary result of the injury.
-Special damages should be distinguished from specific or general damages, which are presumed to be directly caused by the injury.
-The distinction between special and general damages is NOT absolute by, rather it depends on the circumstances of each case.
+Consequential Damage) is damage which is caused by an injury, but which is not a necessary result of the injury.
+Special damages should be distinguished from specific or general damages which are presumed to be directly caused by the injury.
+The distinction between special and general damages is NOT absolute by, but rather depends on, the circumstances of each case.

 For Example: In an action of failure to provide auto parts as agreed to in a contract, the general damages would be the price paid under the contract.
-Any claim for damages to the business's reputation for reliability or competence would be special damages.
+Any claim for damages to the businesses reputation for reliability or competence would be special damages.